 and satisfies the following Rankine-Hugoniot conditions on the shock surface $ \ms $:

-The existence and uniqueness of the supersonic flow to \eqref{1-4} follows from the the classical theory to the boundary value problem for quasi-linear hyperbolic systems (See \cite{LY85}). \begin{lemma} Assume that the potential force and the supersonic incoming data given in \eqref{1-6} satisfying the following compatibility conditions
+The existence and uniqueness of the supersonic flow to \eqref{1-4} follows from the classical theory to the boundary value problem for quasi-linear hyperbolic systems (See \cite{LY85}). \begin{lemma} Assume that the potential force and the incoming supersonic data given in \eqref{1-6} satisfying the following compatibility conditions: